MinovS65/Minimal-Proxy/README.md

 A minimal proxy is a tiny contract whose only purpose is to delegate calls to a shared implementation contract.
 It avoids duplicating code across contracts, significantly reducing deployment cost.
 Add commentMore actions
-It works by embedding the address of the logic contract into a predefined bytecode shell like this:
+It works by embedding the address of the logic contract into a predefined bytecode shell